Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Custom_Components/Dashboards/Component_Reference.md

 ## Accordion

 Collapsible sections for organizing content.
+Accordions help keep dashboards clean by allowing users to expand and collapse sections of information as needed.

+**Best for:** Detailed information that's not always needed, settings panels, secondary data, keeping dashboards uncluttered

 **Parameters:**